 - March 2017, Mathematical Relativity Seminar, University of Edinburgh.

-- 4 hour-long talks on Lindblad and Rodnianski’s proof of the stability of Minkowski spacetime.
+- Four talks on Lindblad and Rodnianski’s proof of the stability of Minkowski spacetime.

 - March 2017, Edinburgh Mathematical Physics Lunch Seminar.